benlowry/pihole-extended-hosts/README.md

 # pihole-extended-hosts
-Network-wide ad and tracker blocking, similar to running Ublock and Ghostery on a computer but for all of your devices.
+Network-wide ad and tracker blocking, similar to running Ublock and Ghostery on a computer but for all of your devices if you configure your router to use it as your DNS server.

 [Pi-hole](https://pi-hole.net) (or [@pi-hole/pi-hole](https://github.com/pi-hole/pi-hole)) is a DNS server supplemented by [@StevenBlack/hosts](https://github.com/StevenBlack/hosts) for privacy, security and malware.